ayixon/genomescanner/README.md

   > This database contains ~18,000 genomic records with standing in nomenclature

 Rational: Compare a query_genome vs a curated MASH database;  select the nearest phylogenetic neighbors; Estimate the ANI of the query vs the references; store the genomes in a folder and pass them to JolyTree for phylogenetic estimation.
+Finally, the tree is subjected to speciation hypothesis testing under Poisson Tree Processes Model.

-Fast genome classifier deals with the "Phylophenetic Species Concept" by testing two of its hypotheses:
+Fast genome classifier deals with the "Phylophenetic Species Concept" by testing following hypotheses:

     The Genomic Coherence measured through the genomic distance of Mash and ANI

     The phylogenetic hypothesis of monophyly

+    The molecular speciation under Poisson Tree Processes Model

 ```diff
 @@ Ayixon Sánchez-Reyes   ayixon@gmail.com @@